 Generally, the purpose of damage awards in wrongful death cases is not to put a price on the life of the deceased.
 Instead, these awards are meant to make those who have suffered losses as a result of the death whole, including the decedents themselves.
 As such, people may seek damages for funerary costs and lost wages, among other losses.
 Additionally, they may seek compensation for the loss of companionship, guidance, counsel and support of the person who was killed.

-For more information about the available options following a tragic loss, please visit our wrongful death page.
+For more information about the available options following a tragic loss, please contact our wrongful death lawyer.